 Market Risk.
 A Portfolio may incur losses due to declines in the value of one or more securities in which it invests.
 These declines may be due to factors affecting a particular issuer, or the result of, among other things, political, regulatory, market, economic or social developments affecting the relevant market(s) more generally.
 In addition, turbulence and reduced liquidity in financial markets may negatively affect many issuers, which could adversely affect a Portfolio's ability to price certain assets in thinly traded and closed markets, and could also lead to significant redemptions and operational challenges.
-Global economies and financial markets are increasingly interconnected, and conditions and events in one country, region or financial market may adversely impact issuers in a different country, region or financial market may adversely impact issuers in a different country, region or financial market so redevelopments adversely interrupt the global supply chain; in these and other circumstances, such risks might affect companies worldwide.
+Global economies and financial markets are increasingly interconnected, and conditions and events in one country, region or financial market may adversely impact issuers in a different country, region or financial market.
+These risks may be magnified if certain events or developments adversely interrupt the global supply chain; in these and other circumstances, such risks might affect companies worldwide.
 As a result, local, regional or global events such as terrorism, civil conflicts and war, natural disasters, disease/virus outbreaks and epidemics or other public health issues, recessions, depressions or other events - or the potential for such events - could have a significant negative impact on global economic and market conditions.
 These and other related events could have a negative impact on Portfolio performance and the value of an investment in the Portfolio.